Medical expert of the article

 - Diverticular disease (diverticulosis)

-- Inflammatory bowel diseases: ulcerative proctitis / colitis, Crohn's disease, infectious colitis
+- Inflammatory bowel diseases: ulcerative proctitis/colitis, Crohn's disease, infectious colitis

-Diseases of the small intestine (rarely)
+Diseases of the small intestine (rare)

 - Angiomas